-The "St. Louis Baby Teeth Survey" demonstrat-Partial Test Ban Treaty. ed an increase in Sr-90 in the teeth of children born during nuclear weapons testing in the As Professor Emeritus of Radiological Physics at 1950's and 60's.
-The study collected 385,000 the University of Pittsburgh Medical School, Dr. baby teeth and completed analysis on 60,000 Sternglass has written numerous articles on the of them revealing that the average Sr-90 for health effects of low-level radiation. children born in 1964 was 50 times greater than His 1981 book Secret Fallout: Low-level Radiafor those born in 1951, the first birth year for tion from Hiroshima to Three Mile Island estabwhich teeth were measured. lished him as a pioneer in the study of the health Miraculously, 85,000 of the teeth, collected but effects of low-level radiation.
+The "St. Louis Baby Teeth Survey" demonstrated an increase in Sr-90 in the teeth of children born during nuclear weapons testing in the 1950's and 60's.
+The study collected 385,000 baby teeth and completed analysis on 60,000 of them revealing that the average Sr-90 for children born in 1964 was 50 times greater than for those born in 1951, the first birth year for which teeth were measured.